AlmostIntelligent/Hydra/Readme.md

 otherwise any process can send it.
 To avoid locks, e.g. in case of an unexpected process termination, it should be possible, to

-a. ping tagged process, to check if they are alive
+- ping tagged process, to check if they are alive
-b. attach a timeout
+- attach a timeout

 to prevent endless waiting.